sivakumarkatam/example-spring-boot/README.md

 </ul>

 <p>
-	How to build WAR file:
+	How to build the WAR file:
 	<code>mvn package</code>
 </p>